On the emergence of quantum memory in non-Markovian dynamics: Applications to solid-state quantum computing

-This observation has important consequences for exchange-based models.
-While the Heisenberg exchange is optimal in gate count \cite{solidstate}, our results indicate that weak but structured correlations in the solid-state environment (arising, for example, from spin-orbit couplings) are sufficient to activate quantum memory.
-In these cases, even high-fidelity local operations may be subject to non-Markovian errors.
-By identifying when classical or quantum memory is needed, our framework provides a classification of quantum channels implementability via repeated interactions.
+In solid-state devices, the Heisenberg exchange interaction, equivalent to the partial-\texttt{SWAP} (\ref{eq:pswap}), is the native entangling gate \cite{kane}.
+Recall that when $R$ is initially in Bell or perturbed GHZ state, quantum memory is needed even though the underlying interactions are strictly local, Fig.~\ref{fig:figure3}.
+Physically, this means that implementing even two-local exchange-based gates or composite operations like the controlled-\texttt{SWAP} (which naturally arises in multi-qubit exchange scenarios) can require quantum memory, especially in the presence of hidden correlations in the environment \cite{hidden}.
+This finding has direct relevance for exchange-based models: although the Heisenberg exchange is optimal in the gate count \cite{solidstate}, it does not inherently suppress correlated errors.
+Our results show that even weak, structured correlations that are naturally present in solid-state environments---such as those induced by spin-orbit coupling or charge noise in quantum dots---can evoke quantum memory.
+In these cases, even high-fidelity local operations may be subject to non-Markovian errors \cite{hidden}.
+This is because non‑Markovian noise often contains a coherent part that evolves on comparable or longer timescales than the gate sequence \cite{coh}.
+As the environment retains memory, the induced error phases accumulate coherently across successive gates rather than averaging out, thereby producing history-dependent errors, Theorem \ref{thm:GHZ_concurrence}.
+Here, $\eta$ defines the effective interaction strength per gate.
+We show that when $\eta \geq \pi/3$, the $R$’s correlations become quantum-coherent, and classical noise models break down.
+Identifying this threshold can provide a quantitative design rule for distinguishing between classical and quantum memory regimes in real devices.
+This moreover provides a classification of quantum channels implementability via repeated interactions.
 While memoryless CPTP maps (e.g., depolarizing and amplitude damping) can be simulated with classical memory, structured environments with asymmetric or coherent entanglement require quantum memory.